 Your best bet is to have the contact information for any potential witnesses available for your attorney so they can write a short declaration for that witness to provide with your initial paperwork.
 You can’t just count on providing the report card or letter from the physician because the other side will object and the judge can rule that it cannot be considered.

-Finally, there are many other forms of evidence you may wish to provide to show your dedication as a parent to your child.
+There are many other forms of evidence you may wish to provide to show your dedication as a parent to your child.
 Photographs and videos can be helpful in some situations.
 Your child’s drawings or letters may also be helpful.
 It will be up to your attorney to help decide how best to convey your case to the judge, and what evidence to provide.
-The more you prepare and provide to your attorney at the start, the better your attorney can prepare.
+The more you prepare and provide to your attorney at the start, the better your attorney can prepare and present the best evidence for child custody.
 Otherwise, it becomes a “he said, she said” situation, and the judge will have to decide who is more believable and likely go with that person’s request.